Reducing Mercury in Maryland's Environment

 Mercury Switch Removal From Vehicles Law

-On May 19, 2009, Maryland Governor Martin O’Malley signed House Bill 1263 – Mercury Switch Removal from Vehicles.
+On May 19, 2009, former Maryland Governor Martin O’Malley signed House Bill 1263 – Mercury Switch Removal from Vehicles.
 The law requires motor vehicle manufacturers, individually or as a group, to develop and submit to the Maryland Department of the Environment (MDE), by September 30, 2009, a mercury minimization plan that includes information on mercury switch removal from motor vehicles.
 The law allows vehicle manufacturers that already have processes and procedures in place that meet or exceed the requirements of Maryland’s law to use those processes and procedures in its mercury minimization plan submitted to MDE.
 The mercury minimization plan must include, at a minimum:

 Information regarding the switch locations and methods for the safe removal of mercury switches from end-of-life vehicles;